flipt-io/flipt-client-sdks/README.md

 ### Help Wanted

-We are not Rust experts, and are constantly learning.
+We are not Rust experts and are constantly learning.
 If you see something that can be improved especially in the [flipt-engine](./flipt-engine/), please open an issue or a PR, we would love to learn from you. :heart:

 ## License